- What is context engineering?

 Why does context engineering matter?

-Understanding context engineering is essential for using the full power of AI systems while minimizing risks.
+Understanding context engineering can be important for using the full power of AI systems while minimizing risks.

 Well-crafted context helps teams: